austintboyd/austintboyd.github.io/_pages/publications.md

 ## Peer Reviewed Articles

+**Boyd, A. T.**, Morrow, J. A., & Rocconi, L. M.(under review).
+Construct Validation and Measurement Invariance of the Parasocial Relationships in Social Media Survey. *PLoS ONE*.

 **Boyd, A. T.**, Morrow, J. A., & Rocconi, L. M.(2022).
 Development and Validation of the Parasocial Relationship in Social Media Survey. *The Journal of Social Media in Society, 11*(2), 192-208.
 Available online: <https://www.thejsms.org/index.php/JSMS/article/view/1085>

 Rocconi, L. & **Boyd, A. T.** (2022).
 Measuring Quality in Legal Education: Examining the Relationship between Law School Rank and Student Engagement. *Research in Higher Education.* Available online: <https://link.springer.com/article/10.1007/s11162-022-09682-y>